pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 * Implements I2C communication protocol through bit-banging.

-* Keeps track of time and sets alarms by controlling the RTC DS1307.
+* Keeps track of time and sets alarms by controlling the RTC DS1307 through I2C.

 * Offers a cycle timer and ten absolute timers for scheduling flood and drain cycles.